profile-sh/docs/projects/gh_workflows_project.md

 > The **outputs** context is used to pass information **from the callee** workflow or action to the caller workflow.
 > To work with outputs, we have to use **GITHUB_OUPUTS**, a github default variable for the step dependent path to the file that saves outputs.

-In the following subsections we learn how to use the inputs and ouputs contexts in a reusable workflow and a composite action.
+In the following subsections we learn how to use the inputs and ouputs contexts in a reusable workflow and a composite-action.

 ### 3.1 Reusable workflow